omardoma/Theory-Of-Computation-App/README.md

 # Theory-Of-Computation-App

-Eclipse Java Project
+An app to help study theory of computation by simulating some algorithms in Java & Swing.

-How to run?
+## How to run?

 Import Project in eclipse